-The number one thing you can do for pain relief.
+The Number one Thing you can do for Pain Relief

-Think about it.
 Your brain cannot focus on two things at once, so you get to choose where you place your concentration.
 If you are like most people, you are sick and tired of thinking about every painful nuance in your body.
 Now is the time for you to consciously create interruptions in your thoughts.

 ScienceDaily.com said in its blog that “Mental distractions makes pain easier to take…”

 Load some games onto your phone or listen to your favorite podcasts.
 Read books.
 Do a crossword puzzle.
 Listen to your favorite meditation.
 Talk to friends.
 Entertain yourself during your pain.
 You can do all of this from your phone!

 Please know that I understand.
 I have trigeminal, occipital and glossopharyngeal neuralgia, gastrointestinal issues, and fibromyalgia.
 If you want to know more about me and how I use pain management tools to thrive, view my story on the U.S. Pain Foundation’s site.